AIVIETNAMResearch/AI-City-2024-Track2/README.md

 ```
 sh tools/inference.sh
 ```
-The pretrained checkpoints are listed in [here](src/inference/ckpt.json).
+The pretrained checkpoints uploaded to huggingface hub are listed in [here](src/inference/ckpt.json).

 ### Postprocessing
 ```